Terms and Conditions of Registration

 5.6 ADDITIONAL COSTS

-a) Provided that such costs have been agreed by the Client in advance, the ALR shall also be entitled to recover from the Client any reasonable additional costs or expenses incurred by the ALR (including the payment of rewards authorised by the Client) in connection with either the Location, Recovery, disposition or attempted disposition of an Object, or any other item in respect of which the Client has suffered financial loss as a consequence of its theft or loss.
+a) Provided that such costs have been agreed by the Client in advance, the ALR shall also be entitled to recover from the Client any reasonable additional costs or expenses incurred by the ALR (including the payment of rewards authorised by the Client) in connection with either the Location, Recovery, disposition or attempted disposition of a Watch, or any other item in respect of which the Client has suffered financial loss as a consequence of its theft or loss.

 b) Such additional costs will be paid within thirty (30) days of the sending of an invoice by the ALR to the Client, and shall be a first charge in favour of the ALR on the proceeds of any disposition.